Skip to main content

 • Provider overrides apply to the entire manifest run; mixed providers per-module are not supported.

-Quickstart: Vitest Provider
+Quickstart: Alternate Provider

 2. Ensure vitest is available (the provider resolves the workspace dependency).